-We’ve discussed this in past blogs – but winter time is prime pruning season.
+Wintertime is the prime pruning season for healthy trees and shrubs.
 You’ll be able to see your trees’ canopies and problem spots will be easier to reach now that the leaves are gone.
 Even more importantly – your tree will heal quicker – leaving it well prepared for the blooming season when insects and pests come out of hibernation.

 Everyone loves that fresh coat of mulch in the Spring, but it’s even more important in the fall.
 Mulch can help a tree maintain moisture in the winter but just as vital – it helps maintain the temperature level which is really important to a tree’s overall growth and development.

-Don’t let winter get the best of your landscape!
-Give us a call today and we’ll give you a free consultation on what you’ll need to do to get your grass growing again in the Spring!
+Don’t let winter get the best of your lawn, trees, and shrubs!
+Give us a call today at 603-292-3217 and we’ll give you a free consultation on what you’ll need to do to get your grass growing again in the Spring!